 Warm-ups are necessary for any exercise but all the more crucial for HIIT because of its intensive nature.
 A good HIIT warm-up involves beginning with some low-intensity aerobic exercise like a slow jog, followed by some dynamic stretches to get your muscles ready.

 HIIT is all about pressing on even when your body is giving way – this can come at the expense of your form if you're not careful.
 Continuing with your repetitions in poor form can cause injuries so it’s extremely important to watch your form when you are doing HIIT.
 If a prescribed exercise turns out to be too complex for you to perform well consistently, swap it out or reduce the number of repetitions.

 Like all physical activities, it’s important to make sure you’re well-hydrated before a HIIT session.
 When it comes to food, HIIT is one exercise you should never attempt on an empty stomach.
 The intensity of HIIT means you need lots of stored energy in your body – it may be a good idea to ingest a carbohydrate-rich meal a few hours before working out.
 Wholemeal toast and bananas are good HIIT workout foods to reach for.

 • Have a solid recovery plan

 We earlier mentioned the importance of rest days.
-There are two ways you can go about “doing” a rest day – active recovery where you engage in low-intensity exercise like swimming and cycling or passive recovery where you simply just relax.
+There are two ways you can go about “doing” a rest day – active recovery where you engage in low-intensity exercises like swimming and cycling or passive recovery where you simply just relax.
 A good recovery plan involves both active and passive recovery.
 Active recovery sessions can be broken into groups to help the different muscles recover efficiently before the next HIIT workout.

 Doing HIIT the right way will ensure that you stay safe and injury-free and help you reap the maximum fitness and health benefits out of your routines.
-Training at a high intensity may sound daunting, tiring and even risky but the wonders it does for your level of fitness is well-worth the sweat!
+Training at a high intensity may sound daunting, tiring and even risky but the wonders it does for your level of fitness is well worth the sweat!